StevenLOL/vardial2018_dfs_stevendu2018/temp.md

 Introduction

 The DFS task is a supervised learning task to classify text into Dutch or Flemish.
 Dutch is the language spoken in the Netherlands and Flemish is a variant of Dutch language and also known as Belgian Dutch.
 There are 300000 labeled training data, 500 labeled development data, 20000 on-hold test data.
 DUT in training labels denotes Dutch, and BEL is the label for Flemish.
 F1 score is the evaluation metrics.

 This paper is structured as follows: first, a brief training data analysis will be given.
 Then systems trained during the evaluation will be introduced.
 Finally more systems will be explored for post evaluation analysis.

 Data analysis

 The training data set consists of 300000 labeled sentences.
-After being lower cased and tokenized, the sentences length in characters and number of words for both DUT and BEL are nearly the same.
-As shown in Table 1, it is a well balanced data set.
-It is worth to notice that the two languages share 57.2% of vocabulary.
+After being lower cased and tokenized, the average sentence's length in characters and number of words for both DUT and BEL is nearly the same.
+As showed in Table 1, it is a well balanced data set.
+It is worth to note that the two languages share 57.2% of vocabulary.

-One interesting finding is that the usage of punctuation is a little bit different.
-BEL has more commas, period and question marks but less exclamation marks than DUT as shown in Table 2.
+One interesting finding is that the use of punctuation is a little bit different.
+BEL has more commas, periods and question marks but less exclamation marks than DUT as showed in Table 2.

+Statistics for the punctuation in the training data set.

 Systems trained during evaluation

 There are two systems trained during evaluation: a bag-of-ngram model and dual convolutional neural network model.
-Statistics for the punctuations in training data set.

 Bag-of-ngram

-Conventional methods for text classification apply common features such as bag-of-words, n-grams, and their TF-IDF features (Zhang et al., 2008) as input of machine learning algorithms such as support vector machine (SVM) (Joachims, 1998), logistic regression (Genkin et al., 2007), naive Bayes (NB) (Mccallum, 1998) for classification.
+Conventional methods for text classification apply common features such as bag-of-words, n-grams, and their TF-IDF features (Zhang et al., 2008) as input of machine learning algorithms such as support vector machine (SVM) (Joachims, 1998), logistic regression (Genkin et al., 2007), naive Bayes (NB) (Mccallum, 1998).

-In this work the bag-of-ngram system and Linear SVM is used as baseline system.
+In this work, the bag-of-ngram system and Linear SVM are used as the baseline system.
 First the text is lower-cased and converted to n-gram tokens (n is from 1 to 3), then filtered by TF-IDF with minimal document frequency of 5.
-Extracted features are used to train a linear SVM classifier.
+Extracted features are utilized to train a linear SVM classifier.
 A 20 folds cross validation is performed on the training set, the average F1 score is 0.63 and 0.69 is obtained on the development set.

 Dual-CNN